DimensionDev/MysteryBox/README.md

 - This project is powered by [hardhat](https://hardhat.org/).
   You can change your network configuration in `hardhat.config.ts` file.
 - This smart contract involves some *randomness*, hence, the estimated gas consumption is probably not accurate.
-To make sure `transaction gas limit` is large/good enough, we need to give `a larger gas consumption`.
+To make sure `transaction gas limit` is large enough, we need to give `a larger gas consumption`.

 ## Deployed Contract Address